SyonR/odin-recipes/README.md

 # odin-recipes
 #
-# A basic recipes website demonstrating my skills in HTML
+# A basic recipes website demonstrating my skills in HTML and CSS